tabuna/experiment/README.md

 <a href="https://packagist.org/packages/orchid/experiment"><img src="https://poser.pugx.org/orchid/experiment/license"/></a>

-An A/B Testing suite for Laravel which allows multiple experiments.
+An A/B Testing suite for Laravel, which allows multiple experiments.

 ## Installation